Incentives for competing for externally funded awards

 Incentives from the Graduate School

 Graduate students who apply for an external fellowship and meet the eligibility criteria above may be eligible for a $1,000 award to supplement their research activities.

-Graduate students should submit a copy of their external fellowship application — along with the terms and conditions of the fellowship award — evidence that the application was successfully received by the funding source, and a letter of support from the student's advisor.
-The packet of information should be sent to the attention of Karen Schramm, Graduate School, 5057 Woodward, 6305.
+Graduate students should submit a copy of their external fellowship application — along with the terms and conditions of the fellowship award that highlight the stipend/tuition that could be awarded with the fellowship — evidence that the application was successfully received by the funding source, and a letter of support from the student's advisor.
+The packet of information should be emailed to Karen Schramm, firstname.lastname@example.org.

 Coverage of tuition shortfalls

 Graduate students who receive an externally funded fellowship and meet the eligibility criteria above are eligible for coverage of tuition shortfalls.
 Because some external fellowships may not provide full tuition coverage, the Graduate School will provide tuition coverage for such shortfalls for the duration of the fellowship award term.
 The tuition coverage will include up to 10 credits of tuition assessment.